 Method C - Using Plugins

 Spreadsheets are a source of data and they are very useful as a lot of people understand them and prefer to work with them rather than GIS.
 When the data stored in the spreadsheet contains geometry information either as latitude/longitude or wkt_text then it becomes imperative to use a GIS system to create geometry and visualize it.
 Even if the spreadsheet does not contain geometry information they can still be imported in QGIS and visualized as a none spatial table and this can be linked to other existing tables.
-QGIS provides expressions to convert the spreadsheet into spatial data but the process sometimes involves a series of steps as noted by the methods we used in the exercise.
-Plugins are extensions in QGIS which add functionality that is missing from QGIS or sometimes simplify workflows.
-There a couple of plugins that are geared to work with spreadsheets but some of them have not yet been ported to QGIS 3 and will not be available in the plugin repository until they have been redone to match the new QGIS architecture.
+QGIS provides expressions to convert the tabular data into spatial data but the process sometimes involves a series of steps as noted by the methods we used in the exercise.